diospiroverde/WazzApp/README.md

 Archive all chats

-Copy images and search for text on Google by right clicking on chat
+Copy images and search for text on Google by right clicking the chat

 **Licenses**